MichaelRDavis/Containers/README.md

 List of current C++ containers in respository.
 * Array - A stack allocated array with a fixed number of elements.
 * Dynamic Array - A dynamically allocated array with the ability to resize depending on the number of elements.

 More containers will be added in due course.

 NOTE: These containers are for educational and demonstartion puropses only.
 DO NOT USE IN PRODUCTION CODE!
 These containers have not been profiled for performance and are therefore unoptimized.
+These containers are also untested, therfore many of them may have bugs.
 ### License
 MIT License
 Copyright 2020 Michael Richard Davis